 The easiest way (in my experience) to get the file out of the studio computer and into your own computer is to e-mail it to yourself.
 Open up Google Chrome, sign into your e-mail, and send yourself an e-mail with your audio as an attachment.
 Then, on your own computer, you can open up that e-mail and download the attachment to your own computer.

-Step Six: Actually, there are only five steps in the recording process.
+Step Seven: Actually, there are only six steps in the recording process.
 Any further steps are up to you and depend on what your goals are.

 Here are some resources that might help you with editing audio: